Liveaboard Diving Experiences

 You can compare all the Raja Ampat Liveaboards here.

 The Solomon Islands has just one liveaboard, the Bilikiki, which you can read about here.
 (Note the MV Taka is operated by the Masters group who are planning new itineraries for it in PNG).
 The Bilikiki has short and longer itineraries that cover some of the best scuba diving destinations in the Solomon Islands: Russell Islands, Mary Island, Florida Islands and even up to and around New Georgia, including many sites only accessible via liveaboard diving trip.
-Departures are from the very convenient Honiara Yacht Club and their itineraries and pricing are available here.
+Departures are from the very convenient Honiara Yacht Club.

 Itineraries include the northern Coral Sea, Milne Bay and northern PNG.